Broward County homeowners: Check if you're owed surplus funds. Free, no obligation check →

 Why Broward Foreclosure Auctions Generate Surplus Funds

-Broward County — home to Fort Lauderdale, Hollywood, Pompano Beach, and dozens of thriving communities — has one of Florida's most competitive real estate markets.
+Broward County (Fort Lauderdale, Hollywood, Pompano Beach, and dozens of surrounding cities) has one of Florida's most competitive real estate markets.
 Properties in ZIP codes like 33316, 33301, and 33023 have seen dramatic appreciation over the past decade.
-When a home sells at a Broward County foreclosure auction for more than the outstanding mortgage judgment, that difference belongs to the former owner — not the lender, not the county.
+When a home sells at a Broward County foreclosure auction for more than the outstanding mortgage judgment, that difference is generally presumed payable to the former owner of record, subject to timely lienholder claims and court approval.
+Not the lender, not the county.

 This is Broward surplus funds, and it is governed by Florida Statute 45.032.
 The law is clear: once the lender is made whole and any junior liens are satisfied, the remaining proceeds are yours to claim.
 In a market where Fort Lauderdale waterfront condos, Pembroke Pines single-family homes, and Davie investment properties routinely trade well above distressed-sale judgment amounts, meaningful surplus balances are common.

 The problem?
-Many former homeowners never learn that surplus funds exist.
-They moved away after foreclosure, received no clear notification from the court, or assumed the money simply disappeared.
+Many former homeowners never find out the money exists.
+They moved away after the foreclosure, received nothing from the court, or assumed the bank took everything.
 It didn't.
-It is sitting in the Broward County Clerk of Courts registry — waiting.
+The surplus is sitting in the Broward County Clerk of Courts registry.

 Broward County Clerk of Courts

 That's where we come in.
-We handle every step — from the initial case search to the final disbursement — at no upfront cost to you.
+We handle every step from the initial case search to the final disbursement, at no upfront cost to you.
+Call (305) 356-4008 or request a free claim review to get started.

 How Broward County Handles Surplus Funds After Foreclosure